Whitehaven Beach Queensland: The Ultimate Guide to Visiting the Whitsunday Islands Crown Jewel

 Responsible Travel Tips

-3. Stay on Designated Paths: Stick to marked paths and trails to avoid disturbing fragile ecosystems.
+5. When exploring the hinterland area behind Whitehaven Beach make sure you stay on the marked paths and trails to avoid disturbing fragile ecosystems.

-6. Practice Responsible Whitehaven Beach Snorkeling: Avoid touching or standing on coral, as it is extremely delicate and takes years to grow.
+6. If you go snorkelling, avoid touching or standing on the coral.
+It is extremely delicate and takes years to grow.

 Whitehaven Beach FAQs